-As she reflected on her career in beer recently, one thing stood out to Dr. Heather Pilkington, Executive Director of First Key Consulting: the special connections that link those in the brewing industry together.
+As she reflected on her career in beer recently, one thing stood out to Dr. Heather Pilkington, Managing Director & CEO of First Key Consulting: the special connections that link those in the brewing industry together.

 “Most of the people I have come to know through beer have developed a deep passion for this industry,” she said.
 “They may move around and take on new roles, but they stay in the industry.
 As a result, many of the people I encountered early in my career have become life-long friends with whom I still enjoy crossing paths – whether it be as a colleague, mentor, supplier, advisor – all with a common interest in the brewing industry.”